B2B Benchmarking & Market Research Guide

 • Validation steps: Cross-reference sources, check for recency, remove duplicates and outdated records

 Data validation is non-negotiable before analysis.
-Platforms like ZoomInfo maintain verified contact and company data through continuous refresh cycles, combining automated collection with human verification to ensure accuracy.
+Platforms like ZoomInfo maintain verified contact and company data through continuous refresh cycles, combining automated ML scanning of 28 million site domains daily with 300+ human researchers, to reach up to 95% accuracy on first-party data.

 Step 4: Analyze the competitive landscape